whiletruedoio/whiletruedoio.general/roles/user/README.md

 - update authorized keys for users
 - assign users to one or more groups

+The role also provides an option to grant a user sudo privileges, but this is a very minimal implementation.
+In case, you need a more sophisticated sudo management, please have a look at the whiletruedoio.general.sudo role.

 ## Usage

 We are really happy, that you consider using our software.
 In case you want to